MaynorT/On-premises-Active-Directory-Deployed-in-the-Cloud-Azure-/README.md

 <img src="https://user-images.githubusercontent.com/121250918/210021936-e56ec104-63d7-4455-94e0-279863a6b4f2.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 </p>
 Perfect!
 Now we can start creating Organizational Units (OU).
 Let's first create an OU named __Employees.
 Create another OU named __Admins.
 In order to do that right click on the domain area.
 Select new-->Organizational Unit and fill out the field.
-Then click inside of your OU and right click, select new and select user and fill out the information for your new user.
-The user should be named John Doe, she is going to be an Admin so her username will be John_admin.
+Then click inside of your OU and right click, select new-->user and fill out the information for your new user.
+The user should be named John Doe, he is going to be an Admin so her username will be John_admin.
 Lastly add John to the domain admins security group.
 </p>
 <img src="https://user-images.githubusercontent.com/121250918/210021942-453eb69a-959e-47c0-9598-49601b97917c.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />